kosi-libs/Kodein/README.md

 #### Recursive dependency loop

 When it detects a recursive dependency, Kodein will throw a `Kodein.DependencyLoopException`.
-The message of the exception explains how to loop happened.
+The message of the exception explains how the loop happened.

 Here's an example: